pToker/cas_main_text_analytics/README.md

 generates a version (/alembic/versions/...)

 #### Updates (How to handle future changes)
+When adding new tables or columns, generate migrations via Alembic.

 Change a model in app/models.py
 Example: add a column priority = Column(Integer, default=0) to Email

 Run: